 Many poets are also dedicated readers of poetry.
 I certainly am; I read with a notebook and pen at hand to jot down intriguing words, lines, stanzas.
 That notebook is source of writerly inspiration, insight, and, occasionally, epiphany.
 If a quote inspires a poem, I acknowledge that fact by citing the quote as an epigraph.

 The Poetry Foundation defines an epigraph as “A quotation from another literary work that is placed beneath the title at the beginning of a poem or section of a poem.”
 The use of epigraphs in poetry has a distinguished history.
-David Orr noted, in his buy Pregabalin online New York Times article “The Age of Citation” ( hinderingly Sunday Book Review, Sept.
+David Orr noted, in his Martapura New York Times article “The Age of Citation” ( abusively Sunday Book Review, Sept.
 17, 2010) that: “Chaucer opened ‘The Knight’s Tale’ with a quotation from the Roman poet Statius; Alexander Pope … with an epigraph from Ovid …”

 Epigraphs can be seen as pretentious, as an attempt to endow a poem with a pedigree it might not deserve.
 Orr alludes to this in his essay.
 But I prefer the view expressed by poet Aracelis Girmay in an interview by Elizabeth Acevedo (“How do you go about finding the heart?” – The Poetry and Literature Center at the Library of Congress):

 I am interested in the epigraph … as a conversation between at least two voices … [it] becomes something pulled from the writer’s history … marks the legacy and influence by which that poem was made … [and] in the way the poem looks or acts like a collage when there’s an epigraph.
 The work of bringing two things together from different minds, moments, sources – and bringing them into conversation.
 Re-contextualization!
 I love that the epigraph and poem, in juxtaposition, offer new ways of seeing relationships between things.